Earthquakes Fast Facts

 (CNN)Here's some background information about earthquakes worldwide.

-The U.S. Geological Survey describes an earthquake as "the ground shaking caused by a sudden slip on a fault.
+The US Geological Survey describes an earthquake as "the ground shaking caused by a sudden slip on a fault.
 Stresses in the earth's outer layer push the sides of the fault together.
-Stress builds up and the rocks slips suddenly, releasing energy in waves that travel through the earth's crust and cause the shaking that we feel during an earthquake."
+Stress builds up and the rocks slip suddenly, releasing energy in waves that travel through the earth's crust and cause the shaking that we feel during an earthquake."

 Major Earthquakes since 2000: